 Do I Have a Beovu Lawsuit?

 The Pharmaceutical Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Beovu Lawsuits.
-We are handling individual litigation nationwide and currently accepting new vision loss cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new vision loss and blindness cases in all 50 states.